RakhithJK/PHPMailer-wiki/TroubleshootingSMTP.md

 Called RSET without being connected

+Link doesnt work.
+This doesnt explain how to troubleshoot